 Beets, with their similar shade of purple, felt like a logical addition to the pasta.
 Since I already happened to have some cooked in the fridge, I chopped those up and added them along with a mix of chard and beet greens.

 If you don’t have a specific use in mind, I can’t suggest enough to precook vegetables like beets and winter squash when you have the chance.
 They will store in the fridge for the week and make for a quick addition to a dish like this.

-You could, and probably should, adapt this recipe in a number of ways.
-It was my first time making it, but next time I might add in a tablespoon or so of tomato paste to the pan before adding in the reserved pasta water to thicken up the sauce.
-I also see it being just as great with Parmesan cheese instead of goat.
+You could and probably should adapt this recipe in several ways.
+It was my first time making it, but next time I might add a tablespoon of tomato paste to the pan before adding the reserved pasta water to thicken up the sauce.
+It’s just as great with Parmesan cheese instead of goat.
 And I might save some time by boiling the greens with the pasta instead of wilting them in the pan.